thecodersguilduk/wda-curriculum/lessons/headless-drupal.md

 ## Learner Requirements

 1. Understanding of React.js
-1. Understanding and experience of Drupal instalation and site building
+1. Understanding and experience of Drupal installation and site building

 ## Outline